Varicose Veins Symptoms & Causes

 - Strange feelings of heaviness or pressure in your legs

-In addition to discomfort, you may also see the telltale appearance of spider veins or varicose veins.
+In addition to discomfort, you may also see the telltale appearance of spider veins or varicose vein disease.
 If you’re on the fence about whether you have vein disease, you’re not the only one.
 It can be tricky to be sure, especially at the beginning.

-Why Is It Important To Detect Vein Disease As Soon As Possible?
+Why Is It Important To Detect Varicose Veins & Vein Disease As Soon As Possible?

 Another reason that acting ASAP to resolve vein problems matters is that these conditions can progress if left untreated.
 At first, you may only notice a few spider veins that don’t really bother you.
 However, over time, blood vessels can expand into swollen varicose veins.
 This happens as damaged valves that control normal blood flow start to weaken and allow blood to put too much pressure on artery walls.
 Other serious complications can appear as well, such as blood clots.
 The great news is that these conditions are preventable and treatable, so there’s nothing to worry about as long as you keep your veins as healthy as possible.